open-guides/og-aws/README.md

 ### Basics

 -	📒 [Homepage](https://aws.amazon.com/s3/) ∙ [Developer guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html) ∙ [FAQ](https://aws.amazon.com/s3/faqs/)
--	**S3** (Simple Storage Service) is AWS’ standard cloud storage service, offering file (blob) storage of arbitrary number of files of small or large size (from 0 to 5 terabytes).
+-	**S3** (Simple Storage Service) is AWS’ standard cloud storage service, offering file (opaque “blob”) storage of arbitrary numbers of files of almost any size, from 0 to 5 TB.
+(Prior to [2011](https://aws.amazon.com/releasenotes/Amazon-S3/1917932037969964) the maximum size was 5 GB; larger sizes are now well supported via [multipart support](https://docs.aws.amazon.com/AmazonS3/latest/dev/mpuoverview.html).)
 -	Items, or **objects**, are placed into named **buckets** stored with names which are usually called **keys**.
 The main content is the **value**.
 -	Objects are created, deleted, or updated.
 Large objects can be streamed, but you cannot access or modify parts of a value; you need to update the whole object.
 -	Every object also has [**metadata**](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html), which includes arbitrary key-value pairs, and is used in a way similar to HTTP headers.
 Some metadata is system-defined, some are significant when serving HTTP content from buckets or CloudFront, and you can also define arbitrary metadata for your own use.